 - “Inverted Cone Technology” which effectively expands the COR zone, increasing ball speeds over a larger area of the face around the sweet spot.

 The stock shafts offered are the KBS C-Taper 105 steel shaft (R, S, X) and the MRC Kuro Kage 80-100 (R, S, X).
-The stock grip offered is the TM Lamkin UTX REC.
-Full specifications of the PSi iron can be found below:

 How do these irons perform?